-By: Date of Birth: (Print Name) (Month/Day/Year)
+By: Date of Birth:

-PART I: ORGAN DONATION
+(Print Name) (Month/Day/Year)

+Part I: Organ Donatio N

-(Initial the ones that you want.
-Cross through any that you do not want.)
+(Initi al the ones that you want.
+Cross through any that y ou do not want.)

-Upon my death I wish to donate:
+Upon my death I wish to donate: Any needed organs, tissues, or eyes.
+Only the following organs, tissues, or eyes: ©

-Any needed organs, tissues, or eyes. \\\\\\\
+I authorize the use of my organs, tissues, or eyes:

+For transplantation ۵

+For therapy ©

+For research ۵

+For medical education ()

+For any purpose authorized by law ۵

-I authorize the use of my organs, tissues, or eyes: For transplantation For therapy I understand that no vital organ, tissue, or eye may be removed for transplantation until after I have been pronounced dead.
-This document is not intended to change anything about my health care while I am still alive.
-After death, I authorize any appropriate support measures to maintain the viability for transplantation of my organs, tissues, and eyes until organ, tissue, and eye recovery has been completed.
-I understand that my estate will not be charged for any costs related to this donation.
+I understand that no vital organ, tissue, or eye ma until after I have been pronounced dead.
+This d anything about my health care while I am still alia appropriate support measures to maintain the vi organs, tissues, and eyes until organ, tissue, and e I understand that my estate will not be charge donation. y be removed for transplantation ocument is not intended to change be.
+After death, I authorize any ability for transplantation of my ye recovery has been completed. ed for any costs related to this